RUN TO THE HILLSIDE — HILLSIDE VILLAGE

 EARLY HISTORY OF THE AREA

-13,000 years ago, roughly the time when the first people began living in the area, there was no El Sereno and no Hillside Village.
+13,000 years ago, roughly the time when the first people arrived in what’s now Los Angeles, there was no El Sereno and no Hillside Village.
 We don’t know what these people called the area, if anything, nor what they even what they called themselves.
-Spring ahead about 10,000 years and the ancestors of the Tongva arrived from the Sonoran Desert, ultimately establishing the villages of Otsungna to the east and Yaangna to the west.
-The Tongva reign ended shortly after Spaniard Gaspar de Portolà‘s overland expedition passed through the area in 1769, setting the stage for Spanish conquest.
+About 3,500 years ago, or so, and the ancestors of the Tongva arrived from the Sonoran Desert, ultimately establishing the villages of Otsungna to the east and Yaangna to the west.
+The Tongva reign ended shortly after Catlonian Gaspar de Portolà‘s overland expedition passed through the area in 1769, setting the stage for the Spanish Conquest.
 In 1771, the conquerors constructed Mission San Gabriel Arcángel, first in Whittier Narrows.
 In 1776 the mission was moved to its present location in San Gabriel, nine kilometers east of what’s now Hillside Village.
-A few years later, in 1781, El Pueblo de Nuestra Señora la Reina de los Ángeles was founded about five kilometers to the west of the neighborhood’s location.
+A few years later, in 1781, El Pueblo de Nuestra Señora la Reina de los Ángeles del Río de Porciúncula was founded about five kilometers to the west of the neighborhood’s location.

 UNION PACIFIC RAILROAD & HILLSIDE VILLAGE’S INDUSTRIAL SECTION